thecodersguilduk/tcg_site/site/blog/free-tech-boot-camps-for-west-yorkshire.md

 ![People discussing a project while moving sticky notes on the wall](/images/blog/ux.jpg)

-<a href="https://skills-bootcamp-jamstack.tcg.camp/https://skills-bootcamp-ux.tcg.camp/apply/ bg-blue-200 text-white text-md font-bold font-heading rounded text-white" style="color: white">APPLY NOW <i class="align-middle ml-2 text-white fas fa-angle-right text-md leading-md" aria-hidden="true"></i></a>
+<a href="https://skills-bootcamp-jamstack.tcg.camp/https://skills-bootcamp-ux.tcg.camp/apply/" class="mt-auto inline-block py-2 px-4 bg-blue-200 text-white text-md font-bold font-heading rounded text-white" style="color: white">APPLY NOW <i class="align-middle ml-2 text-white fas fa-angle-right text-md leading-md" aria-hidden="true"></i></a>

 UX design - maybe you’ve heard this term bandied around your office, or read about this exciting career?
 Or perhaps you’re already a designer or a project/product manager, or some other connected role where gaining a better understanding of user needs and service design would be a benefit?
 Either way, this is fulfilling work interacting directly with the real people who use digital products.
 [More Info](/blog/free-course-discover-user-experience-design/)